 ✟ ß Щ 2/Lt.
 1 & 3 Bn East Yorks Regt.
 K.I.A.
 9/4/1917 age 21.
 Having breached the Hindenburg Line he was struck by a shell and died instantaneously at the Battle of Scarpe, near Arras.
-Grave; Wancourt British Cemetery, France.
-Engraved; ‘HE IS NOT DEAD SUCH SPIRITS NEVER DIE’
+Grave; Wancourt British Cemetery, France, ref; 8-A-7, gravestone engraved; ‘HE IS NOT DEAD SUCH SPIRITS NEVER DIE’

 His original war grave wooden cross hangs in Hathersage Parish Church. b 1896, a native of Meersbrook Park, he was educated at King Edwards VII School, Sheffield, where he was Head Prefect 1913-1914, and had been the goalkeeper and wicket keeper in both the schools XI’s.
 He took up his Classical Exhibition at Magdalen College, Oxford, for a term in 1914, before deciding he ought to volunteer for the army.
 Son of Robert Wilson Holmes & Annie of ‘Ivylea’ Roslyn Crescent, Hathersage.
 (His mother was actually called; Sister Annie Holmes).
 He also lived at ‘Waysend’ Cannon Fields.
 A relative was Miss J Haigh, Hoyland, Barnsley.
 The family farm was at The Gate House, Upper Hurst, for a number of years.
 There is a photo of him p 28 of WHW2W.